Ashok Tanwar: Early life

-He was born in a chamar caste to a family of farmer in Chimni, Jhajjar district, Haryana to Dilbag Singh and Krishna Rathi.
+He was born in a Chamar family in Chimni, Jhajjar district, Haryana to Dilbag Singh and Krishna Rathi.
 He did his BA from the Kakatiya University, Warangal.
-He went to Jawaharlal Nehru University's centre for Historical studies and completed his M.A., M.Phil. and Ph.D.
+He went to Jawaharlal Nehru University's centre for Historical Studies and completed his M.A., M.Phil. and Ph.D.
 (Medieval Indian History).

 Political career

-Tanwar started his career as an activist of the NSUI in JNU.
+Tanwar started his career as an activist of the NSUI at JNU.

 Youth politics

-Tanwar rose to prominence when he fought the election for the president of student union of JNU.
+Tanwar rose to prominence when he contested the election for the president of student union of JNU.
 He became NSUI's secretary in 1999 and its president in 2003.
-Under his leadership, the NSUI won two elections in the Delhi University Students' Union (DUSU) since he took over in 2003 and improved its performance in the Left dominated JNU.
+Under his leadership, the NSUI won two elections in the Delhi University Students' Union (DUSU) since he took over in 2003 and improved its performance in the Left-dominated JNU.

 During Ashok Tanwar's term as president, the Indian Youth Congress tried to strengthen its network at block, district and state level through workshops, seminars, street plays and social work related to the public issues.

 Lok Sabha elections

-In 2009 he won the Lok Sabha elections from Sirsa in Haryana as a Congress party's candidate with a margin of 35499 votes.
+In 2009 he won the Lok Sabha elections from Sirsa in Haryana as a Congress party's candidate with a margin of 354999 votes.
 However he lost the 2014 Lok Sabha elections as Congress Party's candidate to Charanjeet Singh Rori of Indian National Lok Dal.

 President of Haryana Pradesh Congress Committee

-He became the president of Haryana Pradesh Congress Committee on 14 February 2014.
+He became the president of the Haryana Pradesh Congress Committee on 14 February 2014.
 He was succeeded by Selja Kumari as party president on 4 September 2019.
 He quit the Indian National Congress on 5 October 2019.

+Bharatiya Janata Party

+On 20 January 2024, Tanwar joined the Bharatiya Janata Party in the presence of former CM of Haryana Manohar Lal Khattar at the BJP headquarters in New Delhi.
+He unsuccessfully contested the 2024 Indian General Election from the Sirsa losing to Kumari Selja of Indian National Congress by a margin of more than 2.50 lakh votes.